Azure-Samples/hdinsight-aks/flink/FlinkAzureOpenAIChatBot/README.md

 **Below blog integrates Apache Flink 1.17.0 on HDInsight on AKS with OpenAI to create an intelligent chatbot that can answer questions about U.S. Presidents.
 The chatbot’s responses are processed in real-time using Flink, allowing it to provide immediate feedback.**

-OpenAI’s GPT-4 model is capable of understanding and generating human-like text, making it a powerful tool for building intelligent chatbots.
+OpenAI’s GPT-4 model is capable of understanding and generating human-like text, making it a powerful tool for building intelligent chatbots. <br>

+However, you also needed a way to process the chatbot’s responses in real-time.
+This is where Apache Flink comes in.
+Flink is a powerful stream processing framework that can handle large volumes of data in real-time, making it an excellent choice for your needs.  <br>

 ## Prerequisites
 • Flink 1.17.0 on HDInsight on AKS <br>